- Transition Timeline

 CourseWork was phased out at the end of Fall Quarter 2016.
 Beginning Winter quarter (January 2017) all courses will be created in Canvas.

 The VPTL Canvas team migrated all CourseWork courses from Fall 2014 through Fall 2016 to Canvas.
 Some earlier courses were also migrated by request.

 The deadline for requesting migration from CourseWork has passed.
 Any additional content migration will be self-serve.
 See below for details on accessing the CourseWork Archive.

 CourseWork content from Fall 2014 through Fall 2016 has been migrated to your Canvas Courses > All Courses list.
-Canvas courses have been created for Spring 2017 classes.
+Canvas courses have been created for Fall 2017 classes.
 You may access Canvas at canvas.stanford.edu.

 Note: Instructors need to click the “Publish” button in Canvas for students to be able to see their Canvas courses.
 A Canvas course will not be available to students until published.

 Once your course contains a graded submission, you can no longer unpublish your course. [more]

 The Office of the Vice Provost for Teaching and Learning (VPTL)